 Acupuncture Benefit #7: Chronic Pain Management

 Patients dealing with chronic pain often feel discouraged when traditional treatments fail to bring adequate relief.
 Chronic pain patients are more prone to depression and reliance on pharmaceuticals for day-to-day functioning.
-Studies from an article in the 2018 Journal of Pain demonstrate that acupuncture benefits patients dealing with chronic pain, creating a clinically relevant effect that is long-lasting.
+It is also shown that acupuncture and regenerative medicine benefit patients dealing with chronic pain, creating a clinically relevant effect that is long-lasting.

 Acupuncture Benefit #8: Nausea Relief